Written by: Natalia Brown

 Before election day, it is recommended that you learn about the positions and candidates that you’ll be voting on.
 Miami-Dade County has an excellent resource that generates a custom sample ballot, based on your address, so that you can get a sense of exactly what you’ll be asked at the polling place.

-Some additional resources that may be useful for you during election season are linked below.
-If you have any questions about the electoral process at all, do not hesitate to reach out to a local civic engagement organization or county officials to ensure that you are able to effectively participate in this important process.
+If you have any questions about the electoral process at all, do not hesitate to reach out to a local civic engagement organization or county official to ensure that you are able to effectively participate in this important process.

 A collaboratively-developed resource on the candidates and their platforms, as well as this collection of questionnaire responses organized by issues and candidates for the primary elections in Miami-Dade County.